arielt/environment/README.md

 * Puppet

-  clone repository with submodules:
+  clone this repository with submodules:

-  git clone --recursive <GIT URL>
+  git clone --recursive GIT_URL

   Run it as: